Planting Weigela to Attract Hummingbirds

 The weigela, with its trumpet-shaped flowers, can be a hummingbird's favorite stop in your garden.
-Hummingbirds are drawn to flowers with fragrant nectar and also to red flowers, both of which weigela has in abundance.
-Plant and maintain weigela following these suggestions, to share your garden all summer long with hummingbirds, the gems of the avian world.
+Hummingbirds are drawn to flowers with fragrant nectar and red flowers, both of which weigela has in abundance.
+Plant and maintain weigela following these suggestions to share your garden all summer long with hummingbirds, the gems of the avian world.

 Choose the Weigela Varieties Hummingbirds Will Love

 Many varieties of weigela feature red or pink blooms, the hummingbird's favorite color.
-Some of the most brilliant weigela are:
+Some of the most brilliant weigelas are:

-- Weigela florida "Rumba", whose scarlet flowers have white flashes in the centre
+Weigela florida "Rumba," whose scarlet flowers have white flashes in the center.

-"Polka" with flowers in 2 shades of pink
+"Polka" with flowers in two shades of pink.

-- "Bristol Ruby" which grows to 6 feet tall and has vivid warm red flowers
+"Bristol Ruby," which grows to six feet tall and has vivid warm red flowers.

-- Plant your weigela seeds and cuttings from healthy shrubs in bright sunlight.
-The flowers will maintain their color and will produce a second round of blooms when they have abundant sunshine.
+Plant your weigela seeds and cuttings from healthy shrubs in bright sunlight.
+The flowers will maintain their color and produce a second round of blooms when they have abundant sunshine.

-- Suspend them at least 3 feet off the ground and a good distance apart, so that various hummingbirds will not fight to protect what they consider "their" feeding area.
+Suspend them at least three feet off the ground and a reasonable distance apart so that various hummingbirds will not fight to protect what they consider "their" feeding area.

 Watering and Ongoing Care of Your Weigela

-- Water your weigela daily in hot weather.
+Water your weigela daily in hot weather.
 It is best to water it in the early morning, just after sunrise, and at twilight to minimize evaporation.
-Weigela will absorb all the moisture you can give it and it almost never suffers from mold or fungus diseases.
+Weigela will absorb all the moisture you can give it, and it rarely suffers from mold or fungus diseases.

-- Prune the weigela in the late spring after it first flowers, using a shearing cut across the growing tips.
-This will promote growth of new branches and twigs that will support more blossoms, and provide a second overall bloom.
+Prune the weigela in the late spring after its first flowers, using a shearing cut across the growing tips.
+This will promote new branches and twigs that will support more blossoms and provide a second overall bloom.